DatabaseStratum/py-stratum-mysql/README.rst

 Overview
 ========
-PyStratum MySQL is a package with the following mayor functionalities:
+PyStratum-MySQL is a package with the following mayor functionalities:

 * Loading modified and new stored routines and removing obsolete stored routines into/from a MySQL and MariaDB instance.
 This MySQL or MariaDB instance can be part of your development or a production environment.
 * Enhancing the (limited) syntax of MySQL & MariaDB stored routines with constants and custom types (based on actual table columns).